Okounkov bodies associated to abundant divisors and Iitaka fibrations: Restricted base locus via Okounkov bodies

 We show Theorem \ref{main2} as Theorem \ref{b-thm} in this section.
-The proof is almost identical to that of \cite[Theorem A]{CHPW2}, but we include the whole proof for reader's convenience.
+The idea of the proof is essentially the same as that of \cite[Theorem A]{CHPW2}, but we include the detailed proof for reader's convenience.
 Throughout the section, $X$ is a smooth projective variety of dimension $n$.